ArtFlag/sphinxtechnicalwriting/source/index.rst

 Solution
 --------

+The solution is to use simple tools to build the documentation, test it, and publish it.
+It should be fast enough to allow you to update the docs in a few minutes and most importantly, the publishing should be automatic.

 The solution uses `GitHub <https://github.com/>`__, `Sphinx <http://www.sphinx-doc.org/en/stable/>`__ and `Travis CI <https://github.com/>`__ but if you are using different tools, like Bitbucket, Jekyll and CircleCI, or a local install of Git, Hugo and another deployment platform, this webside should still be meaningful.

-Technical information related to technical writing is not easy to find on the internat so I hope this website can help some other technical writers.
+Technical information related to technical writing is not easy to find on the internet so I hope this website can help some other technical writers.

 To see why I think Sphinx is one of the best generators (in my context), see :ref:`features`.